jyrive/crosssales/cross-sales-strategy.md

 ## Logical System Components Architecture

 ### System Overview
-The cross-sales solution consists of six core logical components that work together to deliver intelligent recommendations and optimal customer engagement.
+The cross-sales solution consists of six core logical components that work together to deliver intelligent recommendations and optimal customer engagement through comprehensive omni-channel touchpoints.
 Each component has specific responsibilities for either cross-sales product identification or next best action determination.

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐